 Panic issues are an anxiety condition and are related to a number of bodily signs.
 Anxiety disorders are one of the most common psychological ailments in the United States.
 The indirect and direct costs of anxiety ailments are substantial, and the degree of problems can be intense.

 Just last year, in the Journal of Cancer Education, researchers studied techniques that numerous African-American cancer survivors used to overcome fears and fatalistic attitudes toward cancer cells at the point of medical diagnosis through the completion of treatment.
 Thirty-one African-American cancer cells survivors who had finished or almost finished treatment were solicited via standard purposeful sampling.
 In-depth, flexible meetings were used to collect information.
-The information was examined using thematic analysis.
+The information was examined using a thematic analysis.
 Of the thirty-one survivors that were questioned, twenty-six still stated being fearful of cancer cells as well as believed that cancer would certainly cause fatality.
 These cancer cells survivors were specifically afraid of having existing cancer advance and becoming alienated from family and co-workers.

 Approaches utilized to conquer these concerns consisted of boosting their awareness about cancer, using good and positive self-talk, and staying away from doomsayers.
 The findings recommended that previous encounters continue to affect fears as well as fatalistic perspectives regarding cancer cells.
 In addition, information aimed at notifying the public concerning cancer may be neglected until there is a confirmed medical diagnosis.
 The research is ongoing in a never-ending approach to find ways to help this demographic overcome this gripping anxiety and fear.